If you’re anything like me, scaling your Facebook ads was on your mind as soon as you got your first conversion.

 Just keep in mind that moving up the funnel with lookalike creation takes you further away from your core customer.
 However, if you have a proper funnel in place, it will still help you scale that much faster (which we’ll talk more about in #9).

-A saved audience is an audience built on Facebook’s targeting, which incorporates demographics, behaviors, and interests to form advertising profiles.
+A detailed targetingsaved audience (also sometimes referred to as a saved audience or interests audience) is an audience built on Facebook’s targeting, which incorporates demographics, behaviors, and interests to form advertising profiles.

-After you’ve exhausted your custom and lookalike audiences, saved audiences can be a great way to reach your target customer.
+After you’ve exhausted your custom and lookalike audiences, detailed targeting audiences can be a great way to reach your target customer.

 The one thing to keep in mind here is that, in comparison to custom and lookalike audiences, the intent to convert is lower with a saved audience.